cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 Considering all the effort and correctness reasoning required for mutable values, and preventing brittle code for future maintenance - even with immutable values - it might worth considering using a plain `System.Collections.Generic.Dictionary<>` with explicit locking instead.
-Then go with that until measurement and profiling have proven this to be bottleneck for your scenario.
+Then go with that until measurement and profiling have proven this to be a bottleneck for your scenario.

 In either case, there are potential issues with performance, since multiple invocations of `updateValueFactory` or `addValueFactory` can and will happen.
 Whether that is an issue for your scenario depends on how expensive these extra invocations are and how often they generally will happen.
 The frequency is governed by the level of concurrency and contention that may arise from it.

-There is no universal answer, and you have to measure and profile common use cases to find out.
+There is no universal answer, and you have to measure and profile common use cases to find out potential problems.
-Potential problems in this regard can still be addressed using value wrapped in `Lazy<>`.
+Some potential problems can still be addressed using value wrapped in `Lazy<>`.
-As shown above this does not help with the issues of mutable data but can reduce or prevent extra (expensive) calls.
+As shown above, this does not help with the issues of mutable data but can reduce or prevent extra (expensive) calls.
-Wrapping a value into `Lazy<>` will add memory cost.
+However, wrapping a value into `Lazy<>` will add memory cost.
 In the long run each `Lazy<>` instance requires 24 bytes (on 64-bit architectures; it uses some more bytes until the held value is created for the `valueFactory` delegate and some internal state, but that will be subject to GC when the value has been requested).
 If you have literally millions of values in your dictionary that might add up, but again: